kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 If we look more years back, then we would see that Facebook achieved revenue growth through a combination of growth in ads delivered and an increase in price per ad.

-It seems that for the last two years, Facebook increases the frequency of ads within people's feeds or stories.
+It seems that for the last two years, Facebook increased the frequency of ads within people's feeds or stories.

 The prices per ad decreased in 2019 mainly because ads offered as Stories ads are cheaper than standard "feed" ads, and their proportion increased.
 Reasons for the 2020 decrease are similar, just with added pandemic impact during the first half of 2020.